pingcap/docs-cn/partitioned-table.md

 Empty set (0.00 sec)
 ```

-#### Handling of NULL with hash partitioning
+#### Handling of NULL with Hash partitioning

-When partitioning tables by hash, there is a different way of handling `NULL` value - if the calculation result of the partitioning expression is `NULL`, it is considered as `0`.
+When partitioning tables by Hash, there is a different way of handling `NULL` value - if the calculation result of the partitioning expression is `NULL`, it is considered as `0`.

 {{< copyable "sql" >}}